 North East England has a strong, fast growing gaming cluster.

-Ubisoft, the world’s third largest producer of video games, is employing 220 people at its Newcastle studio and a further 120 at its EMEA customer relationship centre, recruiting talented local employees.
+Ubisoft, the world’s third largest producer of video games, has a major presence in Newcastle upon Tyne and employs 220 people at its Newcastle studio, as well as further 150 staff at its EMEA customer relationship centre, recruiting highly talented employees from over 27 countries.

 Companies who chose to locate and grow here, can take advantage of the region’s highly skilled talent pool.
 With a vast talent pool of video gaming and creative staff, North East England provides investors with a skilled workforce that offers great value for money.
 Employing a video game designer in the region is more cost-competitive than hiring in London or other major European cities.

 Facilities and office properties in the North East are more cost effective than equivalent facilities in London, making the region one of the most attractive places to locate a business in the UK.